ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 To view the flowgraph of a hier block, right click on the hier block and go More > Open Hier.

 ### OpenLST Python Tools

-This is an OPTIONAL part of the SDR ground station currently as it is still being worked on.

 OpenLST's Python tools can be installed outside of the Vagrant VM which can allow them to interact with the GNU Radio flowgraph using ZeroMQ.